FraCorti/CMProject/README.md

 The *Error* (plus the regularization term), *Gradient Norm* and *Computational time* values on the training set are printed during the execution.

+## Plotting
+To obtain the plots used in the report open [Gnuplot](http://www.gnuplot.info/) in the folder `docs/report/data/Comparison` and load the scripts with

+`load "<script-name.gp>"`

+Since the comparisons were made on the MONK's datasets the Gnuplot script files are all saved inside the `Comparison` folder inside the `Monk1`, `Monk2` and `Monk3` folders.
+All the data used to obtain the plots are saved inside the folder `docs/report/data`.
+Each algorithm has a folder that contains all the data obtained in Monk1, Monk2 and Monk3 on M1 and M2.
+For example the data obtained and the Gnuplot scripts for L-BFGS on Monk1 are stored inside the folder `docs/report/data/LBFGS/Monk1` .

 ## Results
 Here we show some plots we obtained during the optimization phase.